CSC207-UofT/course-project-group-039-foodies/phase2/progress_report.md

 MICHELLE

-* ##### TASKS DONE:
+* ##### PHASE 1:
   * I created, updated and refactored the following classes RecipeBook, SubRecipeBook, RecipeBookManager, SubRecipeBookManager, RecipeBookCSVReader and RecipeCommands.
   * I wrote tests for RecipeBook and SubRecipeBook
   * I participated in some of the design decisions.
-  * I worked on the MarkDown file for the Design Document.
+  * I worked on majority of the MarkDown file for the Design Document.
   * I also worked on some of sectons of the Design Document with team members.

-* ##### NEXT STEPS:
+* ##### PHASE 2:
-  * I plan to continue testing the classes that I have written above and offer help to my other members.
+  * I worked on the RecipeBook and Sub-Recipe Book structure in the GUI (the pages related to these and edited some of the commands etc) as a major part of Phase 2.
-  * I plan on potentially helping with the GUI.
+  * I assisted on the TopPicks through discussion with Helena on how to implement some of the methods and how to approach the algorithm.
+  * I refactored code, mostly writing JavaDoc and fixing camelCase issues.
-  * I plan to work on reviewing my teammates pull requests
+  * I reviewed pull requests

 Milica
 * ##### TASKS DONE: